canonical/gomaasclient/README.md

 ## :warning: Repository ownership and module name change

-The GoMAASClient repository is moving to the [Canonical GitHub organisation](https://github.com/canonical) and will have a new module name `github.com/canonical/gomaasclient`.
+The GoMAASClient repository now lives under the [Canonical GitHub organisation](https://github.com/canonical) with a new module name `github.com/canonical/gomaasclient`.

 If you are not using `GOPROXY=https://proxy.golang.org/cached-only` or not caching modules, your development environment or CI might encounter failures when trying